-17. Value Added Tax
+23. Value Added Tax

-The accounts have been prepared on a VAT exclusive basis as the Authority is able to recover VAT on its activities.
+The accounts have been prepared on a VAT exclusive basis.

-18. Investment Properties.
+24. Investment Properties.

 The Authority holds Investment properties which are a separate class of property (land or a building, or part of a building, or both) that is held solely to earn rentals or for capital appreciation, or both, and are carried at their market value.
 Income from rental of Investment properties and impairments in the value of Investment Properties are shown in the Financing and Investment Income & Expenditure line of the Comprehensive Income & Expenditure Statement.
 Investment properties are carried at fair value and following the specifications in IFRS 13 at highest and best use.